SkymouseStudios/skymse-jekyll/_drafts/keeping-your-inbox-empty.md

 ### 2. Schedule for later.

-I use an app called Spark as my email client.
+I use an app called [Spark](https://sparkmailapp.com/) as my email client.
 It's great for scheduling emails.
 This way I can send emails throughout the day without having to stop my current project.

 ![Animation of scheduling email for later](/library/images/blog/blog-schedule-later.gif "Schedule email for later")

-There are plugins for Gmail that help you schedule emails for later.
+There are also plugins for Gmail that help you schedule emails for later.

 ### 3. Archive everything.